ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 encoded(struct { prepare_resps } AggregationJobResp)
 ~~~

-### Aggregation Job Deletion
+### Aggregation Job Abandonment and Deletion

+This document describes various error cases where a Leader is required to
+abandon an aggregation job.
+This means the Leader should discontinue further
+processing of the job and the reports included in it.
+Reports included in an
+abandoned aggregation job MUST NOT be considered collected for purposes of
+replay and double collection checks ({{batch-buckets}}) and MAY be
+included in future aggregation jobs.

-If for whatever reason, the Leader must abandon an aggregation job, it SHOULD
+If the Leader must abandon an aggregation job, it SHOULD let the Helper know it
-let the Helper know it can clean up its state by sending a DELETE request to the
+can clean up its state by sending a DELETE request to the job.
+Deletion of an
-job.
-Deletion of an aggregation job MUST NOT delete information needed for
-replay or double collection checks ({{batch-buckets}}).
+aggregation job MUST NOT delete information needed for replay or double
+collection checks.

 #### Example